Works

 Early Influences and Education:

-Hewton's artistic journey took flight under the tutelage of William Brymer at the Art Association in 1903.
-It was here that Hewton first experimented with vibrant colors, a departure from the subdued palette commonly accepted in Canada during that era.
+Hewton's artistic education took flight under the tutelage of William Brymer at the Art Association in 1903.
+It was here that Hewton first experimented with vibrant colours, a departure from the subdued palette commonly accepted in Canada during that era.
 This departure foreshadowed Hewton's future as a trailblazer in Canadian art.

 Further honing his craft, Hewton pursued studies at the prestigious Academie Julian under the guidance of Jean Paul Laurens and Caro Drevaille, absorbing the rich artistic milieu of Paris.
 It was during this time that he crossed paths with A. Y. Jackson, forging a friendship that endured through the years.
 A.Y.
 Jackson would later become a frequent guest at Hewton's Paris studio, a testament to the camaraderie among the emerging Canadian artists of the time.